 - Is the current market highly fragmented?

 - How often will people transact on the platform?

 - Does adding to the network make the network more powerful?

-For Gurley, satisfying just seven or eight of these categories could make a marketplace business a good investment with a high chance of success.
+For Gurley, satisfying just 7 or 8 of these categories could make a marketplace business a good investment with a high chance of success.
 His primary example for most of them, and one of the few companies that could make a claim to satisfying all of these categories, is Uber.

 Uber’s double-sided marketplace

 The main advantage of Uber’s two-sided marketplace has been its efficiency.

 The medallion cab system operates through forced scarcity — there can only ever be a certain number of cabs on the road in any given city.
 As a result, fares are high.
 Cabs never seem to be around when you need them, like late at night or in the pouring rain.
 And over time, these problems get worse — as the population of a city grows, the cab population often doesn’t.

 Uber, on the other hand, has become more valuable the larger its network has grown.
 For Uber, growth means faster pickup times, more drivers on the road, and potentially lower prices for riders.
 It also means more revenue for Uber.
 It fits all the criteria of the ideal marketplace business.